EtienneDelorieux/react-blog-app/README.md

-# React Blog App made with Stephen Grider's Udemy formation
+# React Blog App

+This tiny app was made with Stephen Grider's Udemy formation.